 Consumers had to weigh the pros and cons of Macintosh, IBM or Compaq in 1987

-Thirty-two years ago, home computers were enjoying something of a comeback.
+Home computers were enjoying something of a comeback in 1987.

 In the wake of a premature rush by manufacturers to get computers into the homes of consumers, many had gone bust.

-"A year after 1984, the computer business was in one of its biggest slumps," explained CBC reporter Fred Langan for The Journal.
+"A year after 1984, the computer business was in one of its biggest slumps," explained CBC reporter Fred Langan for The Journal on June 9, 1987.

 It had turned out that not many people had a use for one — a pocket calculator was sufficient to balance one's chequebook, and, as Langan said, "Who needs recipes on a floppy disk?"